 - Be able to do basic ‘decoding’ of notated music – i.e. name the pitch of a written note (including whether it is a sharp or flat), know the duration of the note, recognise a time signature, and understand what a key signature is.
 (I occasionally teach voice to people who don’t read music, but they need to be able to demonstrate significant musicianship in other ways, e.g. be able to play guitar or keyboard).

 - Unless we are doing a song that I have introduced, please bring your chosen songs in sheet music form, including at least the melody and lyrics, and, if at all possible, either chord symbols (for guitar), or a piano part (NB We may find that we need to re-source the song in a key better suited to your voice.)

 - Have a quick, reliable method for a) starting your chosen song in the right key for your voice, b) finding the start note for any phrase in your chosen song without having to play or scroll through a recording.
 (If you are practising with a backing track, it needs to be in the right key for your voice.)
 This probably means that you also must have access to an instrument or pitch pipe in your own practice space.

 … you are interested in the ‘inner game’ – learning how to navigate the central aspects of thought processes and emotions in order to attain true vocal mastery

 … you organise yourself to be making music and/or practising regularly (e.g. in a band, in a choir, in a musical show, working on solo performances) – your musical and vocal development is much more likely to happen if you are using your singing voice regularly, which gives you an opportunity to apply what you are learning in lessons

-If you want to enquire about help with your voice, it really helps me if you write something about your vocal and musical background in an email, or, better still, simply fill in and submit the contact form on this website.
+If you want to enquire about help with your voice, it really helps me if you write something about your vocal and musical background in an email, or, better still, simply fill in and submit the contact form on this website, or complete this enquiry form (Word document).
 This often works better than our playing endless ‘phone tag’ with messages.